 Cargonexx – turning to artificial intelligence

-The Hamburg-based Cargonexx counts among pioneers in the sector.
+The Hamburg-based” Cargonexx counts among pioneers in the sector.
 The start-up aims to optimise supply and demand in truck transport and uses a “digital haulier” to avoid empty runs.
-It identifies free capacities and matches them to carriers using self-learning algorithms.
+It uses self-learning algorithms to identify free capacities and matches them with carriers.
 The constant analysis of hundreds of thousands of freight data allows the programme to learn how prices are formed.
 It calculates which lorries on a certain route have free capacities and estimates the costs of a run.
 Hauliers can book it in a click (one click trucking).

 FreightHub for transporting goods

 The FreightHub start-up is also banking on digital transport solutions.
 FreightHub’s success is based on a search algorithm that gives clients up to 200 different transport options.
 Clients can simply book containers, ships, lorries, trains or barges for transporting cargo to a destination.
 The transport can be monitored 24/7 on a dashboard.
 The founders received start-up support from Berlin and the Hamburg Business Development Corporation (HWF) helped find an office in Hamburg.
 The Logistics-Initiative Hamburg also offered support.